 See Better Fitness Results with Shorter Workouts

 How can you get a good workout done in such a short amount of time?
 The key is doing something called high-intensity interval training (HIIT).
-Research finds that HIIT doesn’t just make your workouts shorter (and feel like less of a chore), but is also much more effective in terms strength conditioning and weight loss.
+Research finds that HIIT doesn’t just make your workouts shorter (and feel like less of a chore), but it’s also much more effective in terms of strength conditioning and weight loss.
 And you can customize your HIIT workout to what you enjoy doing and what parts of the body you want to focus on.
 Most trainers encourage a 1:1 exercise to recovery ratio, meaning that 20 seconds of pushing yourself is followed up by 20 seconds of recovery.
 After getting comfortable with 15-minute HIIT sessions, up the ante to 20 or 30 minutes (just don’t go past 30 minutes—you risk injuring yourself since the workouts are so intense).

 Ready to revolutionize your workout routine?
 Here are some HIIT workouts to get you started (each should be done for a maximum of 15 minutes to avoid overexertion):

 - Treadmill Hustle: After a three-minute jog to warm up, alternate between 30 seconds of fast, long strides (you’ll almost feel like you’re sprinting) and 30 seconds of walking.
 To keep it interesting and burn even more calories, experiment with adding an incline.
 You could also do this quick workout on a track, just use a watch to time your intervals.